The Pajama Game (film): Production

 The principal cast of the Broadway musical repeated their roles for the movie, with the exception of Janis Paige, whose role is played by Doris Day; and Stanley Prager, whose role is played by Jack Straw.

 As recounted in 2016 by Paige, the studio desired to use as many members of the Broadway cast as possible.
 But one of the leads had to be a movie star.
 She said that the male lead, played by Raitt, was originally offered to Frank Sinatra.
 Had he accepted the role, Paige said, she would have played the part that was given to Doris Day.

-In this film, the calendar behind Sid Sorokin's desk while he sings "Hey There" shows July 1954.